-The Foundation for Biomedical Research of La Paz University Hospital

-La Caixa:2100 4065 13 2200092143

-(Iban code: ES47 2100 4065 1322 0009 2143)

-(Swift: CAIXE SBB)

 3.4.
 So that the prior can be performed to good end, the SPONSOR is required to present a detailed account of the follow-up of the study to the Ethics Committee and to the Foundation by visits conducted and patients included, with trimestral periodicity.